 Originated on the Canon C300, with the Phantom Pro3 4K drone, DJI Ronin, GoPro, and slider.
 The Brid Content production was lead into the field by the intrepid Creative Director Petter EDELSWÄRD, helmed by VD Colm O’CALLAGHAN, DP Matthew GORMLY, and sound recorded by Anton ENBOM & Johan PETTERSON.

-Holmen is one of Sweden's premiere companies, with interests in forestry, timber & paper resources.
-Serving Stockholm content agency OTW, DP Matthew GORMLY shot a series of films profiling Holmen customers, and providing educational pieces.
+Holmen is one of Sweden's premiere companies with interests in forestry, timber, and paper.
+Serving Stockholm content agency OTW, DP Matthew GORMLY shot a series of films profiling Holmen customers, and providing educational content.

-Filmed since mid-2016, with locations throughout central Sweden, in the Gävle and Linköping regions, as well as in OTW's Stockholm offices.
+Filmed since mid-2016, locations are spread across central Sweden, as well as in OTW's Stockholm offices.

-Captured using the two-man team of Director Philip SOPOV & DP Matthew GORMLY, originated initially on the Canon C300 before switching to the Sony PVM-F5.
-Additional footage gathered with DJI Osmo, GoPro's, and drone.
+With the two-man team of Director Philip SOPOV & DP Matthew GORMLY on location, filming was originated on Canon C300 & Sony PMW-F5 cameras, with drone, gimbals, and GoPro’s deployed.

 Addressing the United Nation’s Sustainability & Development Goals, DP Matthew GORMLY travelled the Nordics filming a series of #sustainability feature segments for a UK producer.